-Cultural resources envelop the broad spectrum of the heritage, traditions, religions, and arts of a community.
+Cultural resources envelop the broad spectrum of the heritage, the traditions, the religions, and the arts of a community.
 Participation and awareness of the arts can significantly enrich the quality of life for residents.
 Partnerships among schools, libraries, arts and civic groups, churches, higher education, and local business and industry can leverage local cultural opportunities to increase exposure to the arts for residents of all ages and backgrounds.